 If you’re low on disinfectants, you can use soap and water to inactivate the virus.

 Do not use bleach or hydrogen peroxide, as they can damage the car’s upholstery.
 Depending on the fabric, you may need a specialty cleaner.
 Always check the manufacturer’s instructions for cleaning seats to determine which cleaner is safe for the fabric.

 Q: How frequently should I be disinfecting household surfaces?

-A: The CDC guidance is to clean and disinfect as needed, so frequency will depend on how often a surface is touched.
-In general, you should be disinfecting frequently-touched surfaces every few days and food preparation surfaces more frequently.
+A: The CDC guidance is to clean and disinfect as needed.
+In general, you should be cleaning frequently-touched surfaces every day.
 Examples of frequently-touched surfaces include doorknobs, light switches, tables, keyboards, handles, toilets, faucets and sinks.